sebastianrothbucher/webdriverscreen/README.md

 1.png=>diff.png PNG 2506x6950 2506x6950+0+0 8-bit sRGB 2.80451MiB 4.600u 0:04.740
 ```

 Here, approx one in a thousand pixels is substantially different (which is a lot).
-Also, there's a heat map being rendered.
-Point is now: automate that
+Also, there's a diff being rendered with differences marked in red.

-## getting the screenshot automatically

-here...